zenml-io/zenml/docs/book/features/step-fixtures.md

     ...
 ```

-## Use fixtures in Class-based API
+## Using fixtures in the Class-based API

 ```python
 class MyStep(BaseStep):